 God did NOT teach everything from the beginning

 God communicated with his people for more than fifteen centuries from Abraham to the apostles but he did not tell them everything.
 As Christians, we believe that the full revelation of God was manifested in the person of Jesus Christ – the Word of God (Jn 1:1ff).
 This Christ has entrusted his teachings to the Church.
 So, we, Christ’s followers should always stand with the Church as we read the Bible.

 God had in mind the coming of his Son

 From the very first message which God gave his people, he had in mind the coming of Jesus Christ and the mystery of his cross and resurrection.
 We need to read and understand the Old Testament in this light.
 References to Jesus, his person and mission, are mentioned in the Old Testament especially in the Book of Psalms and the Book of Prophet Isaiah.

 2 Peter 3:16 reminds us that Paul’s letters can be hard to understand and that the ignorant and unstable distort them to their own destruction, just as they do the other scriptures.
 For example, in the new testament, baptism is for all human being regardless of age.
 In the Old Testament, circumcision was a must for the new-born.
 We know that the Jewish circumcision, in a sense, has similar effects as Christian baptism, many protests against infant baptism which was never prohibited in the Bible.
 They forget what is clearly taught that baptism is a form of bloodless circumcision as Saint Paul explains in Colossians 2:11.

-Read the Bible continually
+Conclusion: Humbly and Continually Read the Bible

 There are more than 31,000 verses in the Bible and reading what we do not know is not always a good thing.
 Instead, we should read the bible continually as proof of our love and faithfulness to God.
 If we persevere, God will give us all the understanding we need.